AlphaCoreBittensor/alphacore/VALIDATOR.md

 - The validator checks each invariant against that state and marks it pass/fail.
 - The sandbox returns a `score` in `[0..1]` based on how many invariants passed (and `pass` requires all invariants to pass).

+## Scoring summary

+At a high level, the validator computes per-miner scores like this:

+- **Per task**: the miner must include a submission ZIP (`workspace_zip_b64`).
+The validator submits it to the Validation API along with the task JSON (including invariants).
+The API returns a `score` in `[0..1]` (invariants passed / total).
+- **Per miner (per round)**: the validator averages task scores across all tasks evaluated for that miner (default is one task per round/epoch).
+- **Default cadence (epoch mode)**: each validator starts at most one round per epoch by default, and the default round size is one task — effectively **one task per epoch per validator** unless you override the loop/task settings.
+- **Optional latency mixing**: if enabled, the validator combines the API score with a relative latency score using weights (`ALPHACORE_API_SCORE_WEIGHT`, `ALPHACORE_LATENCY_SCORE_WEIGHT`).
+If the API score is `0`, latency is ignored and the final score remains `0` (fail-closed).

+## Incentives

+After scoring, the validator runs a settlement step that determines on-chain weights for the round:

+- **Winner-take-all among active miners**: the winner is the highest-scoring UID among the miners the validator considered “active” that round.
+If no active miner has a positive score, the validator skips setting weights.

 ## Prerequisites

 - On-chain: your hotkey must already be registered on the subnet (`netuid`) you plan to validate on.
 By default the launcher skips registration; you can opt in with `--register`.